Healing Stories in the Bible And What They Mean For You

-How the Bible talks about health and healing
+What does the Bible say about health and healing?

-But in the Bible, healing is presented as having multiple dimensions and degrees.
-It involves the restoration of the spiritual, mental, and physical health.
+We often think of healing as the complete removal of physical illness or injury.
+But in the Scriptures, healing involves the restoration of physical, mental, and spiritual health.
 It covers everything that makes us human.

-John the Apostle expresses his desire for us to have health in body and soul when he writes:
+John also expresses his desire for us to have health in body and soul when he writes:

 “Beloved, I pray that all may go well with you and that you may be in good health, as it goes well with your soul” (3 John 1: 2, ESV).

-That’s why Jesus said that part of His mission on earth is to help us have a full and abundant life (John 10:10).
+Jesus said that part of His mission on earth is to help us have a full and satisfying life (John 10:10).

-And a good description of a full life healthwise is when we thrive and feel alive physically, mentally, and spiritually.
+And a good description of a full life is thriving physically, mentally, and spiritually.

 Let’s begin with physical healing.